Himeno Sakatsume vs. Alexandra Eala: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

 Himeno Sakatsume vs. Alexandra Eala Trends and Insights

-- Through seven matches over the past year (across all court surfaces), Sakatsume has played 22.1 games per match and won 51.6% of them.
+- Sakatsume has played seven matches over the past 12 months across all court types, and 22.1 games per match.

-- Sakatsume has played five matches on hard courts over the past year, and 21.2 games per match.
+- On hard courts, Sakatsume has played five matches over the past 12 months, totaling 21.2 games per match while winning 55.7% of games.

-- In the past 12 months, Eala has played six total matches (across all court surfaces), winning 44.3% of the games.
-She averages 20.3 games per match and 9.4 games per set.
+- Eala has averaged 20.3 games per match through her six matches played in the past 12 months across all court types, while winning 44.3% of the games.

-- On hard courts, Eala has played five matches and averaged 21.6 games per match and 9.8 games per set.
+- Eala has played five matches on hard courts in the past year, and has averaged 21.6 games per match and 9.8 games per set while winning 48.1% of games.

 - This is the first time that Sakatsume and Eala have played in the last five years.